 Application Submission Process

-To have a paper considered for publication, we invite interested authors to first submit a brief 1-2 page proposal for feedback.
+To have a paper considered for publication, we invite interested authors to first submit a brief 1-2 page proposal for feedback from our editorial review team.
 All submissions must be original work and should not have been published elsewhere previously nor be under consideration by another publication.

 - Be at least 400-500 words